 There are a few options for offering multiple currencies:

 - Currency Converter Widget: Change the display of prices only.
 This will not change the currency you charge customers, as this will still use the base currency.
 Using the Currency Converter Widget enables your store to run on a single currency, which simplifies store administration, accounting, and general maintenance; and helps customers to view your product catalog in their native currency, despite checking out in your set base currency.

-- WooCommerce Multi-currency: Allow customers to pay in the currency of their choice.
+- Multi-currency for WooCommerce: Allow customers to pay in the currency of their choice.

 - MultilingualPress: Display your content, products, and prices in multiple languages and currencies.

 - If you are looking to offer multiple currencies as a way to entice buyers from specific regions, and to offer a comparative price between your currency and another, the Currency Converter Widget will aid in achieving this.

 - If you are looking to customize the content of your products entirely, and to adjust the price of your products manually for each specific product (i.e., not a direct conversion, based on the exchange rate), one of the multilingual plugins above would aid with this.

 Currency Exchange Rates and Extra Charges ↑ Back to top

 Without the Currency Converter Widget, the customer needs to do their own research on the exchange rate and how much their bank charges to exchange currencies to pay for the order.

 For example, if you travel to Europe with your US-based credit card and purchase something in Euros (the shop base currency), your bank would charge you the conversion and any international fees.
 The same applies to WooCommerce: The exchange rate and fees are not charged by WooCommerce; they’re charged by the customer’s bank that sets the exchange rate and associated fees.